Abi Kim: Fiorentina

 Kim was selected in the third round (26th overall) of the 2020 NWSL College Draft by Orlando Pride.
 Having joined up with the team for preseason, all NWSL activities were shut down just three days in to camp due to the developing coronavirus pandemic.
 With the ongoing disruption of the 2020 NWSL season and having rehabbed from a knee injury sustained while training over summer, Kim elected to sign in Italy with Serie A team Fiorentina in June.
-With issues surrounding travel and quarantines, Kim's signing wasn't officially completed until October 17.
+With issues surrounding travel and quarantines, Kim's signing wasn't officially completed until 17 October.
 She made her debut on November 1, starting in a 6–1 victory against second division ASD Riozzese in the 2020–21 Coppa Italia group stage.
-She scored her first goal for the club on December 13 in a 1–1 Serie A draw with Empoli.
+She scored her first goal for the club on 13 December in a 1–1 Serie A draw with Empoli.
 Three days later she made her UEFA Women's Champions League debut, starting in a Round of 32 second leg away at Slavia Prague.
 Fiorentina scored a stoppage time winner to progress 3–2 on aggregate.

 Orlando Pride

-After a spell in Italy, Kim returned to Orlando Pride for preseason ahead of the 2021 season and signed a two-year contract with an option for an additional year on March 2, 2021.
-She made her professional NWSL debut for the club on April 10, 2021, as a 78th minute substitute in the team's Challenge Cup opener against Racing Louisville and scored to give Orlando the lead in the 88th minute.
+After a spell in Italy, Kim returned to Orlando Pride for preseason ahead of the 2021 season and signed a two-year contract with an option for an additional year on 2 March 2021.
+She made her professional NWSL debut for the club on 10 April 2021, as a 78th-minute substitute in the team's Challenge Cup opener against Racing Louisville and scored to give Orlando the lead in the 88th minute.
 The game finished 2–2.
-On August 24, 2022, Kim was waived.
+On 24 August 2022, Kim was waived.
 In two seasons she made 21 appearances in all competitions, scoring one goal and two assists.

+Bordeaux

+In August 2023, Kim signed a two-year contract with French Division 1 Féminine club Bordeaux.

+Ankara BB Fomget

+In September 2024, she moved to Turkey, and signed a deal with Ankara BB Fomget to play in the Turkish Super League.
+She won the champions title in the 2024–25 Super League season.